Your travel expert

 Golden-plumed Parakeet, Andean Parakeet, Yungas Pygmy Owl, White-throated Screech-Owl, Gould's Inca, Sword-billed Hummingbird, Violet-throated Startfrontlet, Scaled Metaltail, Long-tailed Sylph, Masked Trogon, Gray-breasted Mountain-Toucan, Pearled Treerunner, Trilling Tapaculo, White-crowned Tapaculo, Barred Fruiteater, Chestnut-crested Cotinga, Barred Becard, White-eared Solitaire, White-collared Jay, Grass-green Tanager, Chestnut-bellied Mountain Tanager, Moustached Flowerpiercer

-Dinner and overnight stay in a standard lodge
+Dinner and overnight stay in the Cock of the Rock Lodge.

 Private transport, English-speaking specialist guide, entrance to the CORL reserve